mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Be Realistic {#target}

-Some kinds of centralization risk are easy to manage in standards efforts.
+Some centralization risks are easy to manage in standards efforts.
 For example, if a proprietary protocol were to be proposed to the IETF, it would be rejected out of hand.
 There is a growing body of knowledge and experience in managing the risk of beneficial centralization, and a strong inclination to reuse existing infrastructure where possible.
 As discussed above, encryption is often a way to manage inherited centralization, and has become the norm in standard protocols.
 These responses are appropriate ways for Internet standards to manage centralization risk.

 However, mitigating concentration and platform centralization is much more difficult in standards efforts.
 Because the IETF has have no “protocol police”, it’s not possible to demand that someone stop building a proprietary service using a purportedly federated protocol.
 The standards process also cannot stop someone from building centralized services “on top” of standard protocols without abandoning architectural goals like permissionless innovation.
-While the imprimatur of an Internet Standard is not without value, merely withholding it cannot prevent these kinds of centralization.
+While the imprimatur of an Internet Standard is not without value, merely withholding it cannot prevent these sources of centralization.

 Therefore, committing significant resources to scrutinizing protocols for latent centralization risk -- especially for concentration and platform risks -- is unlikely to be effective in preventing Internet centralization.
 Almost all existing Internet protocols -- including IP, TCP, HTTP, and DNS -- exhibit concentration or platform centralization.
 Refusing to standardize a newer protocol because it faces similar risks would not be equitable, proportionate, or effective.

 When centralization risk is found, standards efforts should consider its relationship with other architectural goals as they consider how to address it.
 In particular, attention should be paid to how effective standards (as a form of architectural control) is in achieving each goal.

 For example, privacy is often more effectively ensured by ex ante technical constraints, as compared to ex post legal regulation.
-Conversely (as discussed) some kinds of centralization may be more amenable to being addressed addressed through legal regulation.
+Conversely (as discussed) some centralization risks may be more effectively addressed through legal regulation.
 Thus, as a first order concern, a standards effort balancing these concerns might focus primarily on privacy.
 However, often these are not completely separable goals -- concentration can result in one or a few entities having greater volume and variety of data available exclusively to them, raising significant privacy and security concerns.

 ## Decentralize Proprietary Functions {#up}